young man with longish brown hair wearing glasses and green shirt in front of gray wall

 Graduate Student, Masters of Fine Arts in Literary Translation

-Graduate Teaching Assistant, English
+Graduate Teaching Assistant, Portuguese

 Graduate Student, Masters of Fine Arts in Literary Translation